ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/25
+Today we learned about functions and math definitions.
+We also made a reply bot.

 7/19
 Today I wrote a code that puts two words in a list together which guesses the wifi password.
 The wifi password is two words, and out of a list of 10,000 words, there are 1,000,000 possibilities which means that it would take 190 years to complete due to the fact that each password takes 1 second to load and process.
 Then we created functions.